intelligent-username/Linear-Regression-From-Scratch/README.md

 \vec{\beta} = (X^\top X)^{-1} X^\top \vec{y},
 $$

+Now, the points have $m$ features, so each point is of the form $(x_1, x_2, \ldots, x_m, y)$, with $y$ being the feature we want to predict.

-The math and procedure behind this is exactly the same as three (and two) dimensions, just more generalized.
+The math and procedure behind this formula is exactly the same as three (and two) dimensions, just more generalized.

-To review:
+---

+To review, when performing linear regression, we:

 1) Define a loss function.
 2) Find the gradient of the loss function.